bact/spdx-3-model/Contributing.md

-# Contributing to the SPDX 3.0 Model
+# Contributing to the SPDX 3.0 model

 ## General